Last Updated on November 5, 2022 by Aaron

 Here is an illustration:

-Why Do We Need Rennet? in the first place.
+Why Do We Even Need Rennet?
+In the first place.

 Rennet is derived naturally from the mammal stomach.

 It contains a set of protein-cutting enzymes.
-For vegetarian, you can use gluten-free vegetable rennet like this one.
-The enzymes like chymosin (learn chemistry here) and lipase will break down the caseins.
+For vegetarians, you can use gluten-free vegetable rennet.
+Enzymes like chymosin (learn chemistry here) and lipase will break down the caseins.

-With that, rennet acted like a knife to cut off the Casein Macro-Peptide (CMP) tails which located all over the surface of casein miselles.
+With that, rennet acted like a knife to cut off the Casein Macro-Peptide (CMP) tails which were located all over the surface of casein micelles.

 See the image above.
 It results in the release of peptides (also the bitter taste).
 Later drained with whey.

-Without the tails, casein micelles are then free to bind to each other with the help of calcium ions which facilitates the curd formation.
+Without the tails, casein micelles are then free to bind to each other with the help of calcium ions – which helps the curd formation.